Phone/fax: +44 (0)1722 716 167

 B, L, D included

 Havana is the heart of Cuba, with a stunning heritage of faded (and, increasingly, carefully restored) 18C Baroque architecture, superb museums, atmospheric nightlife and those celebrated vintage cars proceeding in a stately fashion along the waterfront.
-We have a free day to explore the city - must see sights such as the Palace of the Captains-General on the Plaza de Armas, the newly reopened Museo Nacional de Bellas Artes and the Columbus cathedral - and pursuing individual interests such as visiting the Rum Museum and checking out Hemingway’s favourite haunts.
-We celebrate our Cuban journey in style in one of the city's best regarded restaurants.
+We have 2 days to explore the city, guided each morning and with free time for individual pursuits after lunch each day – must see sights such as the Palace of the Captains-General on the Plaza de Armas, the newly reopened Museo Nacional de Bellas Artes and the Columbus cathedral, the Museo de la Revolucion and perhaps checking out Hemingway’s favourite haunts.
+We celebrate our Cuban journey in style in some of the city’s best regarded restaurants.

 DAY 15